nefertechie/blog/content/posts/root-of-untrust.md

 +++
 ## Introduction

-Recently, I received a couple of Kingdel branded mini PCs from a system integrator friend of mine as a favor for some pro bono work I did.
+Recently, I received a couple of Kingdel branded mini PCs as a favor for some work I did.
 The machines all came with an Intel quad core processor, 16GB of DDR3 RAM, dual Realtek NICS and were all silent.
 I thought they'd be perfect for a small Proxmox virtualization environment, especially since they all supported dual MSATA flash disks.
-This blog post will document my experience analyzing these devices to determine whether they are fit for production use in my lab.
+This blog post will document my experience analyzing these devices to determine whether they are fit for use in my lab.

 ## Teardown